SeaDve/scripts/README.md

 python release-notes.py [-h] appstream_file
 ```

 Generate a release note based on the latest release in the appstream file.
+When
+importing succeeds, the text is automatically copied to clipboard.